anselm/blox/IDEAS.md

 		- maybe ignore the second ’scene’ if it shows up? should scene be special?

 	- packages?- does not really handle children though? maybe it does?

+# [DONE] 2d UX (good enough for now)

+UX capabilities - Design Thoughts May 1 2019

+It is not totally clear to me if 2D UX elements should be done IN ThreeJS or just exploit the power of the DOM.
+I decided that exploiting the full DOM is better and a good exercise.

+It's also not clear to me if a Behavior should be this specialized or abstract.
+Arguably a sufficiently rich json file could declare all of the UX and behavior here.
+In this case I decided I might as well consolidate it as a behavior - it could be part of an editor UX.

+It's not clear if it should add itself directly to the DOM or should have a router.
+Probably a shared router is a good idea but for now I'll just add it directly here.

+It's not clear if it should talk to the anchor system or XR features at all?
+I think I am leaning towards producing a blox and then letting that blox update itself.
+That would reduce the burden on this code from knowing anything.
+Also this code is not making the blox inside the on_tick method so it doesn't have access to the renderer easily.

+I think the right idea is to just make a blox right now - from a description?
+Maybe blox can have property sheet schemas so that they can be generically edited.

+- later pull up an editor - for now just make the default